fordinator/talking-LLM-chatbot/README.md

  `--`----'     `--`--''   `--`-`
 ```

 Create your own talking chatbot.
-API infused from OpenAI and ElevenLabs and highly customizable.
+Using APIs from multiple LLMs and text-to-speech services.

 (Inspired and heavily derived from both https://github.com/vndee/local-talking-llm and https://github.com/jakobdylanc/llmcord)